Paramagnetic phases of strongly correlated ultracold fermions coupled to an optical cavity: Introduction

-For a one-dimensional Fermi–Hubbard chain coupled to a transversely pumped cavity, exact diagonalization revealed that tuning the pump polarization allows stabilization of diverse phases, including density waves, antiferromagnetic insulators, pair superfluids, and pair density waves \cite{camacho2017quantum}.~Recently, the same system was analyzed in Refs.~\cite{tolle2025fluctuation,tolle2025steady}, where fluctuations beyond the mean-field atom–cavity coupling were included, revealing a regime of bistability in the superradiant, self-organized phase.~Despite these advances, the interplay between cavity-mediated long-range interactions and onsite Hubbard repulsion in fermionic lattice systems remains largely unexplored.~In particular, in the regime where both interactions are strong, it is an open question whether the transition between the Mott insulator and the density-wave insulator is of first order, as has been observed for bosonic systems with short-range and long-range cavity-mediated interactions \cite{panas2017spectral,hruby2018metastability}.
+For a Fermi-Hubbard chain coupled to a transversely pumped cavity, exact diagonalization revealed that tuning the pump polarization allows stabilization of diverse phases, including density waves, antiferromagnetic insulators, pair superfluids, and pair density waves \cite{camacho2017quantum}.~Recently, Refs.~\cite{tolle2025fluctuation,tolle2025steady} analyzed the same system including fluctuations beyond the mean-field atom–cavity coupling, revealing a regime of bistability in the superradiant, self-organized phase.~Despite these advances, the interplay between cavity-mediated long-range interactions and onsite Hubbard repulsion in fermionic lattice systems remains largely unexplored.~In particular, it is an open question whether the transition between the Mott insulator and the density-wave insulator is of first order, as has been observed for bosons coupled to a cavity \cite{panas2017spectral,hruby2018metastability}.